robertorosero/pyhtonmig/Doc/library/unittest.rst

 You can run tests with more detail (higher verbosity) by passing in the -v flag::

-   python-m unittest -v test_module
+   python -m unittest -v test_module

 For a list of all the command line options::

    python -m unittest -h

-..  versionchanged:: 2.7
+.. versionchanged:: 3.2
    In earlier versions it was only possible to run individual test methods and not modules or classes.